Scientific study confirms Lapa Rios’ substantial contribution to local livelihoods and environmental conservation.

 Data are not available for all former LR employees but, from the lodge management and team leaders, we were able to collect information on 64 former employees.
 Most former employees worked in the restaurant (14), followed by those who worked in cleaning (11) and then at the front desk (8) and maintenance (8).
 Turnover rates are higher in the categories: restaurant, nature guide, and cleaning, and lower in: kitchen, office, and management.
 Data on the current positions of former LR employees show that nearly half (27 of 64) are currently working in tourism-related jobs.
 They are either freelance employees (10, e.g. taxi drivers and guides) or employees at other lodging businesses (17).
 Seven of them have reached high positions in other establishments.
 Five (18.5%) have achieved team leader positions at their current place of work and two (with no previous training other than LR) are presently the managers of other lodges within the peninsula.

-Table 4 compares percentages of household income spent in nine key areas.
-The table shows that food is the single most important expense in these two groups.
+The study compares percentages of household income spent in nine key areas.
+The study shows that food is the single most important expense in these two groups.
 However, the neighbours spend significantly larger percentages of their income on food (42.5%) than do employees (23.6%).
 Employees spend a larger proportion of their income on housing, transportation, recreation, savings, and other expenses (mostly remittances) than their neighbours.
 The majority of LR employees (86.7%) were able to afford new goods (considered unaffordable before they started to work for the lodge), in striking contrast to less than half (42.1%) of their neighbours.
-Table 4 shows that households of LR employees do depend primarily on their income from tourism.
+The study shows that households of LR employees do depend primarily on their income from tourism.
 Specifically, 95.9% of their income comes from tourism and 94.0% of that comes directly from the eco-lodge.
 Interestingly, some neighbours also received a small portion of their income from LR (7.0%) by selling produce or doing temporary jobs for the lodge.

 In an average year, lodge employees had significantly fewer ‘good’ months and significantly more ‘bad’ months than their neighbours.
 However, during good years employees experienced an average of 7.5 good months of income, significantly greater than their neighbours.
 Good years for employee households increased steadily from 10% in 2000 to 32% households reporting by year 2005, and good months occurred primarily during tourism high season (November–April) in those years.
-As shown in Figure 4, income volatility was greater for employees than for their neighbours (the Kolmogorov–Smirnov (K–S) test, however, showed no significant differences in their distributions; p .
+Income volatility was greater for employees than for their neighbours (the Kolmogorov–Smirnov (K–S) test, however, showed no significant differences in their distributions; p .
 0.05), although the income of employees was also greater.

 LR employees were significantly happier with their income than their neighbours, who, on average, felt neutral.
 However, when considering the base salary (pre-tips) only, the majority of LR employees also felt neutral.
 When asked why, they pointed out that the lodge pays the minimum wage established by the Costa Rican government, and that it is the tips that make the complete payment so attractive.
 During the best months tips roughly double the salary of LR employees.